zxc916684603/ecs/intl.en-US/User Guide/Connect to instances/Connect to an instance on a mobile device.md

 **Procedure**

-For iOS devices, see [Use SSH Control Lite  to connect to a Linux instance](#).
+For iOS devices, see [use SSH Control Lite  to connect to a Linux instance](#).
 In this example, a user name and password are used for authentication.

-For Android devices, see  [Use JuiceSSH to connect  to a Linux instance](#).
-In this example, a user name and password are used for the authentication.
+For Android devices, see [use JuiceSSH to connect  to a Linux instance](#).
+In this example, a user name and password are used for authentication.

 **Use SSH Control Lite to connect to a Linux instance**